sendwithus/competencies/competencies/fire-handling.md

 * A strong understanding of the infrastructure and data paths within

-* Work outside of normal office hours (as such it comes with a increase in base pay)

-* A data/cell connection (as such we cover, within reason, phone plans)

-* Ops Genie: Knowledge that it defaults all UI to your chosen timezone, no matter which timezone you are in.

 ## How do you prove it?

 * Demonstrate knowledge of what happens when an alert is acked